-PDF-2 is a collaborative product between ICDD, FIZ and NIST and is designed for inorganic materials analyses.
+PDF-2is a collaborative product between ICDD, FIZ, and NIST.
+It is designed for inorganic materials analyses.
 Many common organic materials from ICDD are added to this database to facilitate rapid material identification.
-Our data mining software is now integrated into PDF-2, free of charge, as an added value to our customers. (purchase)

 PDF-4+is our most advanced database, designed for both phase identification and quantitative analysis.
-It contains the data from both the PDF-2 and ICDD's collaboration with MPDS.
-This database has comprehensive material coverage for inorganic materials and it contains numerous additional features such as digitized patterns, molecular graphics and atomic parameters.
-Features to enhance the ability to do quantitative analysis have been incorporated into PDF-4+. (purchase)
+This database has comprehensive material coverage for inorganic materials and it contains numerous additional features such as digitized patterns, molecular graphics, and atomic parameters.
+Features to enhance the ability to do quantitative analysis have been incorporated into PDF-4+.